dmoreira317/pointers_test_in_c/README.md

 # pointers_test_in_c
-Just a pointer and address test in c
+Just a pointers, address and values test in c